 A rugged land, 2019, oil on canvas

 I believe that even the naked body has changed.
-When Georgios Iacovidis, for instance, painted a nude – Spring – he had no concerns over how to paint the different skin tone of breasts and buttocks, since the model did not go sunbathing at the beach in summer.
+When Georgios Iakovidis, for instance, painted a nude –Springtime– he had no concerns over how to paint the different skin tone of breasts and buttocks, since the model did not go sunbathing at the beach in summer.
 I, however, will paint it and it is a matter of concern as it is, in a sense, a record of time.
 I will also paint a navel piercing, because, rather than a pointless detail, it too depicts a point in time.
 When someone paints an electricity pole in a landscape, one understands that the landscape was shaped thus after electrification.

 Moreover, women’s world and thus the condition féminine, woman’s nature, remains a mystery to me.
 The only way that painting can decodify mysteries is by depicting them; otherwise they remain elusive, mutating, constantly moving, and if not captured, nothing will remain and will finally be lost.

 Yannis Moralis had painted some portraits of middle-class people in the 1950s.
 Whatever I may read, newspapers, financial statistics, advertisements or anything for that matter, I will not understand what a well-dressed woman looked like at the time.
 Moralis’ portraits faithfully depict the Greek middle-class in the 50’s.
 These alone are enough for one to understand what both men and women were like.
 This is what I want to leave behind for coming generations.
 My aim is that when two people stand in front of one my works in a hundred years’ time to be able to say: “This is what Greek women looked like back then”.

 Mr. Rorris, are you preparing something for the future?